soumitradev/BruhOS/README.md

 ### Setup

-Running the `install.sh` script will install the cross compiler at `~/.local/bin/cross_compiler/x86_64/`.
+Running the `toolchain.sh` script will install the cross compiler at `~/.local/bin/cross_compiler/x86_64/`.
 It includes gcc, gdb, and binutils.
 The cross compiler binaries have the prefix `x86-64-elf-`.
 So for example, to run gcc, you will have to run `~/.local/bin/cross_compiler/x86_64/bin/x86-64-elf-gcc`.

 As of writing, the latest gcc, dgb and binutils versions are 10.2.0, 9.2 and 2.35 respectively.
-If you want a different version, replace the `BINUTILSVERSION`, `GCCVERSION`, and `GDBVERSION` variables in the same `install.sh` script.
+If you want a different version, replace the `BINUTILSVERSION`, `GCCVERSION`, and `GDBVERSION` variables in the same `toolchain.sh` script.

 **Note:** Don't run this script as superuser.
 Running the script will require a stable internet connection and a cup of coffee because it takes a while ;)